Manage Windows LAPS using powershell

 • Under Application permissions.
 Search for Device.Read.All and select this permission.

-• Make sure you Grant admin consent for the assigned API permissions to this app.
-The status should show green with check mark once admin consent is granted.
+• Make sure to grant admin consent for the assigned API permissions to this app.
+The status should be displayed in green with a checkmark once admin consent has been granted.

 • Open the App WindowsLAPS_app and then click on Authentication under Manage.

-• Add Custom redirect URIs as http://localhost and select the checkbox for “https://login.microsoftonline.com/common/oauth2/nativeclient” and click on Configure.
+• Add Custom Redirect URIs as http://localhost.
+Select the checkbox for https://login.microsoftonline.com/common/oauth2/nativeclient, and click Configure.

 • Under the Advanced settings.
-Enable the setting Allow public client flows and then click on Save button.
+Enable the setting Allow public client flows and click the Save button.

-We would need to connect to Microsoft Graph first using the application registration we created in previous step.
-Let’s check the steps.
+First, we must connect to Microsoft Graph using the application registration we created in the previous step.
+Let’s go through the necessary steps.

 Install-Module Microsoft.Graph -Scope AllUsers

-• To Find the Client ID information. you can click on the app and go to Overview tab and then copy Application (client) ID.
+• To find the Client ID information, click on the App, go to the Overview tab, and copy the Application (client) ID.

 Connect-MgGraph